 Sprinkle baking soda around your tomato plant seedlings and water them well.
 Repeat this process when the plants have grown halfway.

-One easy way to get rid of an anthill is to mix baking soda with vinegar and pour it on the mound.
+One easy way to get rid of an anthill is to mix baking soda with vinegar and pour the mixture onto the mound.
 This remedy works well as a homemade outdoor ant killer.

 You can also use baking soda to get rid of gnats.
-Mix a tablespoon of baking soda with a teaspoon of liquid soap in a cup of water.
+Mix 1 tablespoon of baking soda with 1 teaspoon of liquid soap in 1 cup of water.

 Spray the mixture directly onto the gnats.
 The solution will kill them.